 - Problems with your heart node (tissue that generates electrical signals)

-- Conditions that affect the way electrical signals travel through your heart and cause your heart to beat
+- Conditions that affect how electrical signals travel between atria and ventricles and cause your heart to beat

 - Hypothermia (low body temperature), or health problems that cause low oxygen levels